July 31 - Aug 5, Toronto, Canada

 Make All Science Open Science

-Global Open Science Hardware (GOSH) is a movement that aims to disrupt the way that scientific tools are designed, produced, and used, with the goals of accelerating scientific discovery and making science more accessible and inclusive.
+Gathering for Open Science Hardware (GOSH) is a movement that aims to disrupt the way that scientific tools are designed, produced, and used, with the goals of accelerating scientific discovery and making science more accessible and inclusive.